What is Bactrim?

 You should not use Bactrim if you are allergic to sulfamethoxazole or trimethoprim, or if you have:

-To make sure Bactrim is safe for you, tell your doctor if you have:
+To make sure you can safely take Bactrim, tell your doctor if you have ever had:

 kidney or liver disease;